fedspendingtransparency/usaspending-api/usaspending_api/agencies/README.md

 Subtier agencies are identified by a four digit Subtier code.
 The Subtier code list is maintained by the product owners of USAspending.

 An agency can have many subtiers.
-Oftentimes (but not always), one of those subtiers represents the agency as a whole.
+Often, but not always, one of those subtiers represents the agency as a whole.
 For example, 020 is Department of the Treasury.
 As of this writing, Treasury has 45 subtiers.
 One of those subtiers, 2000, represents the entirety of Treasury.
 It is roughly equivalent to 020 but at the subtier level.
 2004, on the other